 So I went to find out what this was.
 The doctor recommended therapy and I told her I had that covered.
 My therapist recommended another therapist that specializes in “healing people’s relationships with food” which I later realized was, only mildly disguised code for “specializes in eating disorders.”
 The eating disorder specialist recommended A LOT of therapy and after a little therapy a visit to a dietician (who also specializes in eating disorders).
 And the most shocking recommendation made by every single one of these people – EVERY SINGLE PROFESSIONAL that I saw – was: “STOP.
 DIETING.”

 The eating disorder specialists agreed I had what is called “atypical anorexia” which is, basically, all the madness with none (or very little) of the thinness.
 They also agreed that I had suffered from this disorder since I was a teenager, based on the history I had given them.
 They also said that, in recent years, I had begun to suffer from a more and more commonly occurring – and, as yet unclassified disorder—in our culture called Orthorexia, an obsession with the healthiness of one’s food.

 Because I have had to stop dieting and embark on the journey of healing by learning intuitive eating, I have gained more weight than I ever thought I’d be comfortable with.
 These are different stories for different times.
-But the point is, here I am: 44-years-old; “overweight” according to mainstream, agreed-upon standards; and transitioning into a new career in the health and fitness industry.
+But the point is, here I am: 44-years-old; “overweight” according to mainstream, agreed-upon standards; with not one but two different eating disorders; and transitioning into a new career in the health and fitness industry.
 Just.
 Fucking.
 Embarrassing.

 could it be the moment – MY moment – to heal EVERYTHING?
 Could this be the next pile of ashes I rise up out of?